living with autism: my routines, challenges, and small comforts.

 anxiety and control.

-Other unpredictable situations trigger me, too.
+Other unpredictable situations trigger me too.
 Things like smoking weed or having an edible heighten my sense of being out of control.
 Even when I logically recognize what’s happening, it doesn’t stop the panic until it passes.
 It feels like a mental fight or flight response.
-It is similar to being put under anesthesia, when you are aware that your eyes are shutting and there is nothing you can do about it.
-Or being so tired your eyelids are closing even while part of your mind is still alert and panicking at the shutdown.
+It’s similar to being put under anesthesia, when you’re aware that your eyes are shutting and there’s nothing you can do about it.
+Or being so tired that your eyelids close even while part of your mind stays alert and panics at the shutdown.

 That lack of control is probably part of why I hold onto routine so tightly, especially when it comes to work.